What is a Sinus Infection?

-Infections prevent the sinuses from draining, leading to a buildup of fluids and pressure, which causes nasal congestion (x).
+Infections prevent the sinuses from draining, leading to a buildup of fluids and pressure, which causes nasal congestion. (x)

-Toothache and Facial Pain
+- Toothache and Facial Pain

 Sinus infections can cause fluids to build up in the nasal cavity, leading to a runny nose.
 The mucus may be thick and colored yellow or green.
 The darker the color, the more chances you have a severe infection.